Cornbread Mafia: Cornbread Mafia in media and popular culture

 For much of the 1980s, the Cornbread Mafia was reported upon by photojournalist Steve Lowery of the Lebanon Enterprise, many of whose photographs are in Higdon's book.

 By 2007, the term "Cornbread Mafia" had come to mean general Southern-style corruption.
 There is also a song by Molly Hatchet called Cornbread Mafia (on the Kingdom of XII album), and a now-defunct band that called itself Cornbread Mafia.

 In a 2015 interview with Terry Gross, Graham Yost, the creator and show runner of the FX series Justified, said, "Honestly, we didn't know a lot about the Dixie Mafia.
 It also goes by the name The Cornbread Mafia.
 But we, you know, started poking around.
 Frankly, probably, we started with reading Wikipedia like anyone else..."

 A series of unsolved murders in Bardstown, Kentucky have been incorrectly attributed to the Cornbread Mafia.

-In 2016 Texas singer/songwriter, Cody Jinks produced and released his album "Black Sheep" which featured a song about Johnny Boone simply titled "Johnny."
+In 2016 Texas singer/songwriter Cody Jinks produced and released his album "Black Sheep" which featured a song about Johnny Boone simply titled "Johnny".

-In April 2018, Nashville recording artist, Sweepy Walker, the grandson of beloved Grand Ole Opry legend Billy Walker released "Cornbread Mafia" - a feel-good, good-time bar song about local legends John Boone "them Bickett boys, and too many more to mention.
+In April 2018, Nashville recording artist Sweepy Walker, the grandson of beloved Grand Ole Opry legend Billy Walker, released "Cornbread Mafia" - a feel-good, good-time bar song about local legends John Boone "them Bickett boys, and too many more to mention.

 In June 2018, singer/songwriter Tyler Childers held a benefit concert for Johnny Boone at Gravely Brewery in Louisville, telling an interviewer from the Louisville Eccentric Observer: "I read the book [‘Cornbread Mafia’] that Jim Higdon came out with, and I got some friends from over my way that were friends with Johnny — people that I hold in high regard, and people that hold him in high regard.
 I figured that I would try to help in some way.”

-Legal cannabis

-A cannabis breeder in Colorado has created a strain of marijuana called Cornbread.